CHRIST CHURCH CATHEDRAL CHOIR AND ORGAN

-The choir will perform seasonal music from Handel’s Messiah on Good Friday at 7.30 pm and Easter music from Messiah on Easter Sunday together with music from Mozart’s Coronation Mass.
+The choir perform seasonal music from Handel’s Messiah on Good Friday at 7.30 pm and Easter music from Messiah on Easter Sunday together with music from Mozart’s Coronation Mass.

 The choir combine with the choirs of St Canice’s Cathedral Kilkenny and St Mary’s Cathedral Limerick for their annual Three Choir’s Concert on May 19th, this year in Limerick.
-Programme includes music by Elgar, Mendelssohn, Handel and Brahms.
+Programme includes music by Charles Wood, John Goss, Mendelssohn, Handel and Brahms.

 The choir give a concert on May 24th in the cathedral to raise funds for the cathedral roof.

 Eric adjudicates the composers’ competition in the Feis Ceol (Music Festival) in March.

 Combining with poet Mark Roper, Eric will give a series of concerts of his keyboard music this year.
 Venues to date include Wexford Arts Centre, Tullamore Cathedral and Gateway Centre, Waterford.

 A new CD ‘Contemporary Irish’ by the Dublin Guitar Quartet features Prism (2003) and Song (2002).